 Oh how it’s true that the more things change, the more they stay the same.

 And based on my years of experience (yeah, I’m old) in many roles, functions, industries and territories, I might offer that within the workplace, the theory holds.
 Sure, we roll into work on the daily and engage in furious activity aimed at changing our collective economic trajectory.
-But if we take a giant step back, we might observe that over time in our own organization and across others, we simply haven’t advanced at the same pace of society at large in one or more of these more crucial areas of management practice:
+But if we take a giant step back, we might observe that over time in our own organization and across others, we simply haven’t advanced at the same pace of society at large in one or more of these more crucial areas of management practice to transform performance and enhance well-being:

 1. Innovation.
 And I mean real, entrepreneurial-minded, value-added, disruptive innovation.
 Thankfully, startups have become a thing over the last dozen years or so to take up much of this slack.
 But at some point in our business life stage we all-too-regularly lose our entrepreneurial spirit.
 You know this is happening when execs start calling emergency brainstorming meetings to plead their employees to produce some sort of thinking that is both transformational, yet importantly, easy to implement.